Skip to content

 modelstrModel used for scoring

-query_idstr | NoneQuery ID if provided
+query_idstr or NoneQuery ID if provided

-scoreslist[ScoreEntry]Scored and ranked results
+scoreslist[ScoreEntry]Scored and ranked results, sorted by relevance

 Each ScoreEntry contains: